lyuPang/UniID/README.md

 ![uniid](assets/uniid.jpg)

 ## Release
-- [x] 2025/12/04: We have released the code!
+- [x] 2025/12/04: We have released the code and model weights!
-- [ ] Release the model weights

 ## Setup
 ### Setting Up the Environment